-8.12 As is made clear within the Contract (at section 15, paragraph 7) it is a Subpostmaster's responsibility to train his/her staff.
-Nevertheless, the Report criticises Post Office at paragraph 8.7 for not operating a "quality control function" to ensure that branch staff are properly trained by Subpostmasters.

-8.13 The Report seeks to impose on Post Office a responsibility which is not stated in the Contract (see paragraph 4.11 of this Reply).

-8.14 ~~In fact, A-~~any failure by a Subpostmaster to train their staff adequately could be the reason for the losses or increase in discrepancies however any resulting losses would be due to the Subpostmaster's error and he would be liable for them (under section 12, clause 12 of the Contract).

-8.15 In any event, Post Office could not operate the quality control function proposed by the Report.
-Each Subpostmaster, ~~as an independent business person~~, is free to employ whoever they wish (subject to registering them with Post Office) as Assistants and to give their employees whatever tasks they wish. ~~It may be that some employees are tasked to manage all aspects of branch accounting, whereas others may only have much more limited roles.
-There is therefore no universal training regime that could be applied to assistants and which could be centrally monitored by Post Office given the range of roles assistants fill.~~
+- 8.12 As is made clear within the Contract (at section 15, paragraph 7) it is a Subpostmaster's responsibility to train his/her staff.
+Nevertheless, the Report criticises Post Office at paragraph 8.7 for not operating a "quality control function" to ensure that branch staff are properly trained by Subpostmasters. - 8.13 The Report seeks to impose on Post Office a responsibility which is not stated in the Contract (see paragraph 4.8 of this Reply). - 8.14 Any failure by a Subpostmaster to train their staff adequately could be the reason for the losses or increase in discrepancies.
+However, any resulting losses would be due to the Subpostmaster's error and he would be liable for them (under section 12, clause 12 of the Contract). - 8.15 In any event, Post Office could not operate the quality control function proposed by the Report.
+Each Subpostmaster, as an independent business person, is free to employ whoever they wish (subject to registering them with Post Office) as assistants and to give their employees whatever tasks they wish. - 8.16 Furthermore, Post Office cannot monitor the performance of individual assistants it does not engage or employ; only Subpostmasters can do this. - 8.17 Post Office agrees that a "quality control function" should be applied to assistants however this should be undertaken by Subpostmasters and not Post Office.

-8.16 Furthermore, Post Office cannot monitor the performance of individual assistants ~~it does not engage or employ (as Post Office employees are not located in agency branches)~~, only Subpostmasters can do this., ~~and so there is no way for Post Office to respond to the training needs of assistants as it does not know what they are.~~

-8.17 Post Office agrees that a "quality control function" should be applied to assistants however this should be ~~undertaken operated~~ by Subpostmasters and not Post Office.
 Indeed, in a number of cases, losses appear to have stemmed from Applicants' failure to exercise any "quality controls" over the actions of their staff.